 At the same time, however, increases in college enrollment among youth of color have not eliminated the disparity between white youth and young people of color.
 Over the entire time period, college enrollment was significantly higher for white youth than for young people of color.
-To put this into perspective, only in two recent years (2010 and 2011) were college enrollment rates among Black youth higher than they were for white youth in 1993.
+To put this into perspective, only in a few recent years (2009-2011) were college enrollment rates among Black youth higher than they were for white youth in 1993.
 Thus, despite the steady increase in college enrollment rates among young people of color, significant disparities in college attendance remain.